Lattice spectroscopy with focus on exotics: Hadrons that are long-standing challenges for theory

 \section{Hadrons that are long-standing challenges for theory}

 \underline {$Z_b^+$: $\bar bb\bar du$}

 Belle discovered two exotic $Z_b^+$ states with $J^P=1^+$ and quark content $\bar bb\bar du$ near $B^{(*)}\bar B^*$ threshold in five decay channels \cite{Belle:2011aa,Garmash:2015rfd}.
 The lattice simulations \cite{Prelovsek:2019ywc,Peters:2016wjm} study this channel by exploring the energy of the system as a function of the distance $r$ between static $b$ and $\bar b$ in Fig. \ref{fig:7} (for the case of total spin of $\bar bb$ equal to $1$).
-The important finding is that the energy of the $B\bar B^*$ eigenstate is much lower than $m_B+m_{B^*}$ at small $r$.
+The important finding is that the energy of the $B\bar B^*$ eigenstate is significantly lower than $m_B+m_{B^*}$ at small $r$.
 This gives evidence for significantly attractive interaction $V(r)$ between $B$ and $\bar B^*$ at small distances \cite{Prelovsek:2019ywc} (Fig. \ref{fig:7}).
-The lattice potential leads to a virtual bound state $Z_b$ just below $B\bar B^*$ threshold, in agreement with re-analysis of experimental data in \cite{Wang:2018jlv}.
-The presence of this virtual bound-state pole renders a peak in the $B\bar B^*$ rate above threshold: the peak resulting from the lattice study \cite{Prelovsek:2019ywc} (Fig. \ref{fig:8}) resembles the peak seen by Belle \cite{Garmash:2015rfd}.
+The lattice potential leads to a bound state with the mass with the mass $M-m_B-m_{B^*}=- 48^{~+41}_{~-108} ~\mathrm{MeV}$.
+The significant uncertainty of the binding energy captures the statistical errors as well as various choices for parametrizing the potential.
+The presence of this bound-state pole renders a peak in the $B\bar B^*$ rate above threshold if the bound state lies closely below threshold.
+This is illustrated in Fig. \ref{fig:8}, which shows this rate for three fits that are all consistent with our lattice potential.
+The bound state with a small binding energy $\simeq 8~$MeV leads to a peak in the $B\bar B^*$ rate above threshold.
+Its shape resembles the $Z_b(10610)$ peak in the $B\bar B^*$ rate observed by Belle (Fig. 2 of \cite{Garmash:2015rfd}).
 These exploratory lattice studies suggest that attraction between $B$ and $\bar B^*$ is responsible for the existence of $Z_b$ exotic hadrons. \\

 \underline {$Z_c^+$: $\bar cc\bar du$}

 The consensus on the nature of exotic $Z_c^+(3900)$ discovered by BESIII \cite{Ablikim:2013xfr} and Belle \cite{Liu:2013dau} has not been achieved yet.
 The reanalysis of experimental data is compatible with several scenaria \cite{Pilloni:2016obd}.
 The lattice QCD study \cite{Ikeda:2016zwx} based on the less-rigorous HALQCD method suggests that the coupling between $D\bar D^*$ and $J/\psi \pi$ channels is responsible for the existence of $Z_c(3900)$: see Fig. \ref{fig:8}.
 The lattice study \cite{Chen:2019iux} based on the more-rigorous L\"uscher's method has unfortunately not found evidence for $Z_c(3900)$ (yet), confirming a previous lattice result \cite{Prelovsek:2014swa}.